pbrotoisworo/survey123py/docs/index.rst

 --------

 * Convert YAML survey definitions to Survey123-compatible Excel files
+* Direct publishing to ArcGIS Online/Enterprise
-* Simplified form creation workflow
+* Simplified form creation workflow with YAML
 * Support for Survey123 version 3.22
-* Formula support with comprehensive operators
+* Comprehensive formula and calculation support
+* **Advanced testing and preview functionality** with ``survey123py::preview_input``
+* Command-line interface for automation
-* Preview functionality for testing surveys
+* Python API for programmatic use

 Installation
 ------------